willmotil/MonoGameUtilityClasses/README.md

 Listing...

 MgStringBuilder.
-This class can be used as a replacement for stringbuilder that bypasses garbage creation in monogame.
+This class can be used as a replacement for stringbuilder that allows it to really bypass garbage collections.
-This class helps in preventing garbage collections from occuring.
+This class bypasses numeric.ToString() caused garbage collections in C# itself which in turn affect monogame.
-The class despite the size is highly performant i use this myself constantly.
+The class despite the size is performant i use this myself constantly.

 MgFrameRate.
 This class is used to display framerate.